koskenni/beta/betaref.md

 reading and saving the file in 'Text Only' Unicode UTF-8 coding.

-Beta grammar files are given names according to the conventions of the operating system (Linux, Unix, Mac iOS, Windows).
+Beta grammar files are given names according to the conventions of the operating system (Linux, Unix, Mac OS X, Windows).
 Beta grammar files are often given names with a suffix '.bta' or '.beta'.
 Examples of suitable rule file names are: